yargs/yargs/docs/api.md

 1. `err`: populated if any validation errors raised while parsing.
 2. `argv`: the parsed argv object.
-3. `output`: any text that would have been output to the terminal, had a callback not been provided.
+3. `output`: any text that would have been output by yargs to the terminal, had a callback not been provided.

 ```js